A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Formalism

 \subsection{Projective algebra and abstraction classes}

-Though Cantor's Theorem \cite{Cantor} prohibits a consistent scheme classifying the space of all such abstract entities, (as echoed by Schmidhuber \cite{Schmidhuber:1999gw}), the abstractions considered here are limited to a set, $W$, of `world objects', representing a set of a specific type of object with certain (very general) properties.
+Cantor's Theorem \cite{Cantor} prohibits a consistent scheme classifying the space of all such abstract entities, (as echoed by Schmidhuber \cite{Schmidhuber:1999gw}).
+The abstractions considered here are limited to a set, $W$, of `real-world objects', representing a set of a specific type of object with certain (very general) properties.
 Very little mandatory structure for the objects, $w$, inhabiting $W$ is assumed, and they may be represented by a set, a group or other more specific mathematical objects.
-Thus, one may define $W$ in a consistent fashion using an appropriate axiomization, such as that of ZFC \cite{Zermelo}, so long as none of the properties of the formalism is contravened.
+Thus, one may define $W$ in a consistent fashion using an appropriate axiomisation, such as that of Zermelo-Fraenkel-Choice (ZFC) theory \cite{Zermelo}, so long as none of the properties of the formalism is contravened.